Youth Reflections from the National Youth Assembly

 The General Assembly felt like home

-Growing up I knew about the Kirk Session, our parish and aspects of our congregational life, but I wasn't taught about the National Church or the General Assembly.
+Growing up I knew about the Kirk Session, our parish, and aspects of our congregational life, but I wasn't taught about the National Church or the General Assembly.
 When I applied to be a youth representative for my Presbytery I assumed I would be attending a monotonous conference for a week to simply sit and listen.
-I was soon to discover a world I had never known about, but felt just like home; not only in the company of fellow young people of faith, but a place of discussion and decision all set for a higher purpose.
+I was soon to discover a world I had never known about, but felt just like home.
+Not only in the company of fellow young people of faith, but a place of discussion and decision all set for a higher purpose.
 This was definitely not the opinion of all those who attend the General Assembly.
 But the opportunity to spend the week with fellow Christians of all ages, and especially those of my own, was an enlightening experience that showed me a world beyond my own local Church.

 This is when I was told about the National Youth Assembly, again something I knew nothing about.
-Having built wonderful friendships in my week at the General Assembly, beyond anything else, the opportunity to get to spend time together again was the initial pull.
+Having built wonderful friendships in my week at the General Assembly, beyond anything else, the opportunity to spend time together again was the initial pull.
 As it would be my first and unfortunately last time to attend the National Youth Assembly, I was determined to get as much out of it as possible.
-I was asked to be a small group leader, I put myself forward to be a youth representative for the year and threw myself into learning and experiencing all I could.
+I was asked to be a small group leader; I put myself forward to be a youth representative for the year and threw myself into learning and experiencing all I could.
 The weekend was a chance to belong to a community.

 What comes next for those who age out?

 I learned a lot in my time at NYA and my year as a youth representative, and was also offered the opportunity to represent the Church of Scotland at the Starpoint Reformed Youth Festival in Hungary.
-But once all this came to an end, that was me; twenty-six-years-old and unable to connect with young people on a national level anymore.
+But once all this came to an end, that was me: twenty-six-years-old and unable to connect with young people on a national level anymore.